-  The fact of the matter is that success in college requires a totally new set of skills outside of the scope of the high school environment.
-In addition to academic aptitude, students need discipline, emotional maturity, and social skills to truly thrive.
-And more often than not, students leave high school feeling unprepared for what’s ahead.
+The fact of the matter is, success in college requires a totally new set of skills outside of the scope of the high school environment–in addition to academic aptitude, students need discipline, emotional maturity, and social skills to truly thrive.
+More often than not, students leave high school feeling unprepared for what’s ahead.
 In a national survey from 2015, over half of high school students surveyed said they didn’t feel prepared for college, even though the vast majority intended on going.1

 When you take a gap year, you step away from the safe, structured environment of school and your home life.
 You learn how to be on your own: how to manage your time, take care of yourself, and navigate the world alone.
 You gain confidence and learn how to interact with different types of people.
-Moreover, a gap year allows you to take a break from traditional academics and tap into your own interests and passions.
-This can help reignite your love for learning and make you more motivated to go back to school.
+Moreover, a gap year allows you to take a break from traditional academics and tap into your own interests and passions; this can help reignite your love of learning and may even make you more motivated to go back to school!
 You might even figure out your desired area of study, lowering the chance you’ll need to change your major (and take additional classes) later on.

 Unsurprisingly, all of this translates to a more successful college experience.
-A recent study conducted by Middlebury and UNC Chapel Hill found that students who took a gap year earned GPAs that were .1-.4 points higher than their peers, even when controlling for other factors.
-Gap year alumni are also more likely to graduate within 4 years (compared to the national average of 6 years), and they tend to take on more leadership roles on campus.2 These gap year benefits are college benefits too.
+A recent study conducted by Middlebury and UNC Chapel Hill found that students who took a gap year earned GPAs that were .1 to .4 points higher than their peers, even when controlling for other factors.
+Gap year alumni are also more likely to graduate within four years, compared to the national average of six years, and they tend to take on more leadership roles on campus.2 These gap year benefits are college benefits, too.

 What does a successful transition into adulthood look like?
-In addition to independence and confidence, there are a few key qualities that will get you far in life.
-All of these can be cultivated by taking a gap.
+In addition to independence and confidence, there are a few key qualities that will get you far in life–and all of these can be cultivated by taking a gap.